About the Congregation

 The first rector was the Rev. Dr. Timothy Cutler, a Congregationalist minister and rector (president) of Yale College until his conversion to Anglicanism.
 After returning from London for ordination in the Church of England, he preached the inaugural sermon on the Isaiah text, “My house shall be called a House of Prayer for all people.”
 Early congregants reflected all social strata, including wealthy colonists, ship captains, farmers, artisans, enslaved and free African Americans.
 Over 100 enslaved and free Africans were baptized, married, and buried at Christ Church in the 18th century.

 Charles Wesley, co-founder of Methodism, preached at Christ Church over successive Sundays in 1736 (the only extant church in which he preached during his 1735-1736 trip to North America).
-In 1850, Paul Revere, then 15 years old, joined the guild of bell ringers – the second signatory on the charter – soon becoming familiar with the tower he would make famous.
+In 1750, Paul Revere, then 15 years old, joined the guild of bell ringers – the second signatory on the charter – soon becoming familiar with the tower he would make famous.

 Prior to the Revolution, those who would become Patriots worshiped alongside Gen. Thomas Gage, royal military governor, and Maj.
 John Pitcairn of the royal marines.
 The Rev. Mather Byles, Jr., Loyalist second rector, resigned on April 18, 1775.
 That night parishioners Robert Newman and John Pulling shone two signal lights from the steeple, alerting Patriots of the king’s troops advancing toward Lexington by water.
 The first Revolutionary battles were fought the next day.
-Thereafter, the church was closed until 1778 when the Rev. Stephen C. Lewis, a British army chaplain, swore allegiance to the United States and became third rector.
+Thereafter, the church was closed until 1778 when the Rev. Stephen C. Lewis, a British army chaplain, offered to swear allegiance to the United States and became third rector.

 In 1779 the vestry voted “that the Rev. Mr. Lewis be desired to prepare a proper form of Prayer for the Congress of the United States, for the several States, and for their success in the present important Contest, to be used Daily in the Church.”
 Prayer Book references to the king were covered and prayers for the Continental Congress added.
-After the Revolution, Christ Church joined the new Protestant Episcopal Church in the United States.
+After the Revolution, Christ Church helped to establish the new Protestant Episcopal Church in the United States.

 The Rev. Dr. Asa Eaton led the church from 1805-1829 through a period of tremendous growth, including establishment of the first Sunday school in Boston and a Presidential visit by James Monroe in 1817.
 But being situated in an increasingly poor immigrant neighborhood led to financial struggles.
 Evidence of challenging circumstances was the “Fragment Society,” in which parish women sewed clothing for poor children to wear to Sunday school and returned by Monday morning for use the next weekend.